Prepare the Azure cloud environment

-You can skip creating a new security group and use an existing one to manage network access
+You may choose not to create a new security group and instead use an existing one to manage network access.

-To create a security group that enables these, go to Network Security Groups > Add> Choose subscription > Select resource group used in the previous step > Add name and region, click Create Security Group, and then add the following values:
+To create a security group that enables these artifacts, navigate to Network Security Groups > Add, then choose subscription, select the resource group used in the previous step, then add name and region, click Create Security Group, and then add the following values:

 - Add the appropriate IP addresses to the Source IP ranges field.
-To allow access from any machine, add 0.0.0.0/0 but note that this is not very secure.
+To allow access from any machine, enter 0.0.0.0/0, but note that this is not very secure.

 - Add the ports 22, 8800, and 80 to the Port Range field.
 The protocol selected must be TCP.
 For a self-managed configuration, also add 7000, 7100, 9000, 9100, 11000, 12000, 9300, 9042, 5433, and 6379 to the Port Range field.